KennethMonteroS/power-bi-portfolio/Project_01/README.md

 The SQL queries used to create the database and perform the analysis are available in the repository.

-- `multishop_database_creation.sql` – contains the database schema and table creation statements.
+- [multishop_database_creation](multishop_database_creation.sql) – contains the database schema and table creation statements.
-- `multishop_queries.sql` – contains analytical queries used to extract insights from the data.
+- [multishop_queries](multishop_queries.sql) – contains analytical queries used to extract insights from the data.

 ## Skills Demonstrated